 Allow users to specify a default high-performance GPU or pick a specific GPU on a per-application basis

 Microsoft has updated the Graphics Settings to allow users to specify a default high-performance GPU.
-You can pick a specific GPU on a per-application basis.
+You can pick a specific GPU in Windows 10 as shown above, on a per-application basis.

 If your PC has multiple high-performance GPUs and would like to specify which of those GPUs should be the one used for high-performance uses cases, you can now do that.